 Arborea was fully annexed to the Aragonese crown in 1478.

-You can find examples of the Aragonese and Spanish domination of Sardinia in many places around the island.
-Let me mention just an example.
+You can find examples of the Aragonese and Spanish domination of Sardinia in many places, but the best example is the Aragonese watchtowers.

 THE ARAGONESE WATCHTOWERS – Scattered around the island and testimony of this part of the history of Sardinia you will find more than 100 watchtowers.
 They had protective purposes and were strategically placed along the coast so that from each one of them, soldiers inside could see the ones next to them and easily communicate in case of emergency – ie when they saw the enemy approaching from the sea.